read-0nly/Rust-coop-survival/README.md

   - This allows you to lead your animals into battle against the other factions
   - You don't need to be sitting on the animal to do this - sit in a friend's sled while they drive from the chair, and drive your own squad as a forward team!
 - Backpack follows in death, so use it to store things in an unlootable way.
 Limited to 4 rows.
-- Traps SHOULD trigger on NPCs (this was likely broken recently)
+- Traps trigger on NPCs
 - Deploy things anywhere if deployment is otherwise valid by using the middle click button instead of the left click.
   - Wire tool now also works like this, including on electronics at monuments - you can hack puzzles with a gas generator
 - Raw meat as well as berries will rot if not stored either in a fridge or alongside salt